From school gyms to FIBA-approved arenas

 Junckers provides comprehensive technical datasheets, EN 14904 certificates, FSC and EPD documentation, and direct advisory services for architects, specifiers, and facility owners.
 This support ensures smooth project delivery and robust compliance, reducing risk and simplifying the decision-making process.
 Access our certificates and documentation to support your project requirements.

-Frequently Asked Questions About Sports Flooring Specifications
+Frequently Asked Questions about Sports Flooring Specification

 What is the most important sports flooring specification for multi-purpose halls? add